xiix0/scam/README.md

-The whole world is a tuxedo and you are a pair of brown shoes.
+He that breaks a thing to find out what it is has left the path of wisdom.
-		-- George Gobel
+		-- J.R.R.
+Tolkien